Add Your Heading Text Here

 The Quintessential Yosemite Icon

-Half Dome is rock formation in Yosemite National Park named for its distinct shape, which resembles a dome that has been cut in half.
+Half Dome is a rock formation in Yosemite National Park named for its distinct shape, which resembles a dome that has been cut in half.
 It is one of the most iconic landmarks in the park and is featured in many of its logos and promotional materials.

 Half Dome is a granite dome that rises nearly 5,000 feet (1,500 meters) above the floor of Yosemite Valley.
 It is located at the eastern end of the valley and is visible from many points within the park.
+Its distinctive silhouette has made it an iconic symbol of Yosemite and a popular subject for photographers and artists.
 The dome is a popular destination for hikers, who can reach its summit via a challenging 16-mile (26-kilometer) round-trip hike.
 The hike involves a steep ascent up the back of the dome, followed by a strenuous climb up a series of metal cables that have been installed to assist hikers on the final stretch of the ascent.

 Summiting Half Dome